 While the chore of litter box cleaning is not the most glamorous, it provides valuable insight into the health of your cat.
 Regular bowel movements are important and any deviation from that indicates trouble.
-Signs of constipation include straining and, of course, an empty litter box.
+Signs of constipation in cats can include straining and, of course, an empty litter box.

 If you notice your cat having difficulties, investigate further.
 Constipation can quickly turn into a serious problem.

 The most common cause of constipation is dehydration.
 Cats are notoriously challenging to keep hydrated, particularly if they eat a completely dry diet.

 - A lack of fiber in the diet